2 What Every Observer Should Know

 This generator provides power to the UPS and some additional circuits.
 The television and other circuits in the lounge are not on the generator supply.

 When commercial power is restored it will automatically switch back and the generator will stop.
-So under normal circumstances you don't need to do anything.
-But what happens if the generator fails to start?
+Under normal circumstances you don't need to do anything.

 Figure 2-1 shows the front panel of the generator.
 Check that the toggle switch is set to REMOTE.
 If it is not then set it to RUN.
 The generator should now start; wait 15 seconds and then put the switch back to REMOTE.